 Tatum Hauck Allsep

-Tatum is both humbled and honored to have received the CMA Humanitarian Award for MHA’s work during the pandemic as well as the following recognition for the work of MHA: Billboard’s Top Women In Music & Top 100 Country Power Players (2 years), Billboard’s “Forward Facing Careers”, Music Row’s Rising Women On The Row, Nashville Post’s Top 10 Non-Profit Leaders(3rd year), NBJs Healthcare Leaders Award (5th year), NBJ’s Women of Music City (3rd year), WSM National Volunteer Award, National Org. of Workforce Diversity’s Healthcare Innovation Award and Williamson Source’s Community Hero.
-Tatum has served on a number of Boards including Vanderbilt University’s Peabody College Alumni Board.
-She’s served on the Advisory Boards of Country Cares for St. Jude Kids & Musicians on Call among others.
-Tatum is a graduate of Leadership Music and a member of the NARAS, CMA, ACM, SOURCE, GMA, AMA and the National Association of Healthcare Advocates.
+Tatum has served on several boards including Vanderbilt University’s Peabody College Alumni Board, and the Advisory Boards of Country Cares for St. Jude Kids and Musicians on Call, among others.
+She is a graduate of Leadership Music and a member of the NARAS, CMA, ACM, SOURCE, GMA, AMA, and the National Association of Healthcare Advocates.
 Tatum is married to the love of her life and has three wild children.